 Were you ever transfixed by a logo?
-How you can’t tell whether the colors of the ABC network for a peacock or a fan.
-When you’re not sure if the logo for the World Wildlife Fund actually looks like a panda or if it’s another creature.
+How can you tell whether the colors of the ABC network are for a peacock or a fan?
+If you’re not sure if the logo for the World Wildlife Fund looks like a panda or if it’s another creature.
 Or when you’re too confused as to why Adidas has three stripes represented in their logo and the reason behind it.
-Such icons and imagery have stood the test of time, and the mere fact that their description alone can conjure up the ideas of what they represent are testaments to the genius of those who created them.
+Such icons and imagery have stood the test of time, and the mere fact that their descriptions alone can conjure up ideas of what they represent are testaments to the genius of those who created them.
 In this article we take a look at some Famous Logo Designers and Their Distinctive Style

 In a press conference in 1981, there was a question from a journalist about why Jobs chose the name Apple.
 To this question, he answered, ” I love apples and like to eat them.
-But the main idea behind Apple is bringing simplicity to the public, with the most sophisticated way, and that’s it, nothing else.”
+But the main idea behind Apple is to bring simplicity to the public in the most sophisticated way possible, and that’s it, nothing else.”
 “The fruit of creation, Apple.
-It was simple but strong. ” Join us in this article as we discuss the Apple Logo Evolution – It all Started With a Fruit
+It was simple but strong. ” Join us in this article as we discuss Apple Logo Evolution – It all Started With a Fruit

 You can get anything in there.
 Even a tiger.